I know what you’re thinking

 Here’s how it happened

 I left home in Santa Cruz this morning at 06:30.
-I’m consulting for the next few weeks for a firm in Southern California and this morning, after working a week from home, I rode my minimally packed BWM 1150GS south along the Pacific Coast Highway.
+I’m consulting for the next few weeks for a firm in Southern California and this morning, after working a week from home, I rode my minimally packed BMW 1150GS south along the Pacific Coast Highway.

 As a matter of practice, I listen to music via some wonderful Bose earbuds while walking Buddy, cleaning the house, lifting weights, and riding my motorcycle.
-For today’s journey I was set to engage a Jackson Browne playlist but the at the last minute changed my mind in favor of an audio book.
+For today’s journey, I was set to engage a Jackson Browne playlist but the at the last minute changed my mind in favor of an audiobook.

-While I have no problem discerning lyrics and chord progressions at 75 m.p.h. inside my full-face helmet, the spoken work, at least as recorded by Christopher Hitchens, proved a bit more difficult.
+While I have no problem discerning lyrics and chord progressions at 75 m.p.h. inside my full-face helmet, the spoken word, at least as recorded by Christopher Hitchens, proved a bit more difficult.
 I attempted to adjust the volume on my phone while riding and instead of boosting the volume, I somehow cut off the device altogether.

 Destination, definitely known

 I’m very destination oriented when I ride.
 I’d love to be the carefree motorcyclist that frequently stops to take gorgeous photos around every few bends in the road, but I simply am not.
 Although I did stop to take this photo today of my bike and James Dean, having stopped for fuel near the intersection where he died in a fiery crash in 1955.